+The Kashon, or Bairn, is a cross between a Cairn terrier and a Bichon Frise.
 Like the Bichon, the Kashon is a sprightly little dog.
-She's cheerful and loyal but may have a stubborn streak that can be coaxed out of her with consistent training.
+She's cheerful and loyal but may have a stubborn streak that you can coax out of her with consistent training.

-The Temperament of a Cairn Terrier Bichon Mix
+The Temperament and Personality of a Cairn Terrier Bichon Mix

 While the Kashon does not require a lot of daily exercises, she is rather adept at jogging.
 She just loves to run!

-If you're not up for a run, though, she has no problem with running around her house or yard to get out her excess energy.
+If you're not up for it, she has no problem running around her house or yard to get out her excess energy.

 While she may not need regular exercise, it's still good to take her out for a daily walk.